prysmaticlabs/documentation/website/docs/install/install-with-script-vNext.md

   <p>A sync status of <code>false</code> indicates that your node is fully synced.
 You can proceed to the next step while Nethermind syncs.</p>
   </TabItem>
   <TabItem value="besu">
     <p>Ensure that the latest 64-bit version of the <a href='https://www.oracle.com/java/technologies/downloads/'>Java JDK</a> is installed.
 Download the latest stable release of Besu from the <a href='https://github.com/hyperledger/besu/releases'>Besu releases</a> page.
 OS-specific instructions are available on Besu's <a href='https://besu.hyperledger.org/en/stable/HowTo/Get-Started/Installation-Options/Install-Binaries/'>binary installation page</a>.
-Run the following command to start your execution node using your secret JWT file:</p>
+Run the following command to start your execution node:</p>
     <Tabs groupId="network" defaultValue="mainnet" values={[
         {label: 'Mainnet', value: 'mainnet'},
         {label: 'Goerli-Prater', value: 'goerli-prater'},